OGLE Atlas of Variable Star Light Curves

 Period distribution of type II Cepheids in the Galactic bulge and Large Magellanic Clouds.
 Vertical dashed lines show the boundary periods used to separate BL Herculis, W Virginis and RV Tauri stars.
 RV Tauri stars are plotted with their "single" periods (interval between successive minima - half of the "formal" period).

-The OGLE project published catalogs containing 1626 type II Cepheids in the Milky Way (Soszyński et al. 2017, 2020, Udalski et al. 2018), and 343 type II Cepheids in the Magellanic Clouds (Soszyński et al. 2018).
+The OGLE project published catalogs containing 357 type II Cepheids in the Galactic bulge (Soszyński et al. 2011, 2013), 203 type II Cepheids in the Large Magellanic Cloud (Soszyński et al. 2008) and 43 type II Cepheids in the Small Magellanic Cloud (Soszyński et al. 2010).

 Classical Cepheids BL Herculis stars